Prince Yahshua

-Prince Yahshua (born March 21, 1970) is an American pornographic film actor and director.
+Prince Yahshua (born March 21, 1970) is an American-French pornographic film actor and director.

 Career

 Yahshua made his debut in the industry in 2004 around the age of 34.
 During his early work Yahshua first appeared with everyman features before undergoing a makeover, after which he shaved his head and built a 200 lb (91 kg) muscular physique.
-He also began wearing socks and Timberland work boots during his scenes, becoming his trademark appearance.
+He also began wearing socks and Timberland work boots during his scenes, which became his trademark appearance.
 He also maintained the same stage name during the course of his career, despite variations in its spelling.